Uxin Limited (UXIN): Skating on Thin Ice? We Know the Answer

-Uxin Limited (NASDAQ:UXIN) went down by -6.25% from its latest closing price compared to the recent 1-year high of $5.82.
-The company’s stock price has collected -10.45% of loss in the last five trading sessions.
-Press Release reported on 08/01/21 that Uxin Files Its Annual Report on Form 20-F
+Uxin Limited (NASDAQ:UXIN) went up by 6.69% from its latest closing price compared to the recent 1-year high of $5.82.
+The company’s stock price has collected -4.33% of loss in the last five trading sessions.
+Press Release reported on 09/17/21 that Uxin to Report First Quarter Fiscal Year 2022 Financial Results on September 24, 2021

 Is It Worth Investing in Uxin Limited (NASDAQ :UXIN) Right Now?